Nurse Anesthesia Department

 Upon successful completion of the program's outcomes and successful completion of a comprehensive examination, you will be awarded an M.S.N. or post-master's certificate in nurse anesthesia.

 Certification: Graduates are eligible to take the Certification Examination for Nurse Anesthetists offered by the Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).
-Drexel University’s Nurse Anesthesia Department's 5 year pass rate on the NBCRNA National Certification Exam is 92%.
+Drexel University’s Nurse Anesthesia Department's class of 2014 had a 94% pass rate on the NBCRNA National Certification Exam.

 Accreditation: The Nurse Anesthesia program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 In 2010, the program received the maximum accreditation status of ten years from the COA.